 The Home Office has now published the policy guidance relating to the new Innovator visa scheme.

-The new Innovator category was created to replace the Tier 1 (Entrepreneur) scheme and became effective on 29 March 2019.
-The Innovator category was established for experienced businesspeople seeking to launch a business in the UK.
+The Innovator category was established for experienced individuals seeking to launch a business in the UK.
 Applicants are required to evidence an innovative, viable and scalable business idea which is supported by an ‘endorsing body’.
 If you are planning the next “Deliveroo”, this could be a visa route for you.

 To qualify as an Innovator, applicants are required to obtain endorsement from an approved endorsing body.
 These include business organisations and higher education institutions.
 Endorsement is based on the principle that endorsing bodies are best placed to assess and identify innovative business ideas and talent.